Antun Sorkočević

-Antun Sorkočević (Antonio Sorgo, Antoine Sorgo; 12 December 1775 – February 1841 in Paris, France) was a diplomat, writer, composer and member of Ragusan nobility (chevalier des odres de Saint Maurice et de Saint Lazare demeurant a Paris).
+Antun Sorkočević (Antonio Sorgo, Antoine Sorgo; 12 December 1775 – February 1841) was a diplomat, writer, composer and member of Ragusan nobility (chevalier des odres de Saint Maurice et de Saint Lazare demeurant a Paris).
 He was Medo Pucić's cousin, and a good friend of Marko Bruerović.
 He also held the position of Mayor of Dubrovnik during the French Empire.

 Sorkočević was born in Dubrovnik.
 His father was Luka Sorkočević and mother, Paula Bonda (1743-1811).
 Like his father, he was a composer.
 Antun studied in Rome, and after 1806 led the Republic of Ragusa's diplomatic representation in Paris where he was the last ambassador of the Republic in France, where he spent 35 years of his life.
 In Paris he wrote Postanak i propast Republike Dubrovačke (The Rise and Fall of the Republic of Dubrovnik) in which he proposed that Dubrovnik should join Boka Kotorska, Montenegro and Serbia to make it one nation.
 The pamphlet was banned in Austria.
 He also put forth the idea of creating a separate region comprising the Republic and Boka Kotorska under the Austrian Empire after French occupation of these lands (Illyrian provinces).

 Antun first married Catterina Schneider in 1820 in Venice.
 His second wife was Paola Labbia from Venice.
 He had one daughter, Maria (b.
 1812), whose mother remains unknown.